NUTR 420 - Practicum in Food, Nutrition, and Wellness

 • Procuring more responsibility and application of knowledge

 USI is dedicated to enhancing its students' practicum experiences.
-Throughout this journey, students will be working side by side with the Food and Nutrition Program Director, USI's Coordinator of Internships, and the designated Preceptor.
+Throughout this journey, students will be working side by side with the Food and Nutrition Practicum Director, USI's Coordinator of Internships, and the designated Preceptor.